The New Breath Foundation conducts targeted grant-making, education, and advocacy efforts.

 Hope & Healing

-The Hope & Healing fund will provide grants to AAPI communities directly impacted by criminalization, violence, and incarceration.
+The Hope & Healing fund provides grants to AAPI communities directly impacted by criminalization, violence, and incarceration.
 Funding priorities include:

 Trauma-informed support for survivors of crime, violence, and/or domestic abuse

 Support for formerly incarcerated individuals and family members, with emphasis on addressing post-traumatic stress disorder (PTSD) and post incarceration syndrome (PICS)

 Scholarships for survivors and individuals with incarcerated family members

 The Keeping Families Together fund provides grants to organizations that promote family unification and reunification efforts, in response to the growing threats of deportation and family separation impacting AAPI communities.
 Funding priorities include: